Oregon Boat Registration Fees, OSMB Renewal & Title Rules (2026)

 Do non-residents need to register in Oregon?

-Non-residents with valid home state registration may operate in Oregon for up to 60 days.
-After 60 days, Oregon registration and title are required.
+Non-residents with valid home-state or federal numbering may operate in Oregon for up to 60 consecutive days.
+Confirm Oregon AIS or Waterway Access Permit requirements before launching.

 Ready to Register Your Boat in Oregon?